 2.)
 Protect Plants without Toxic Pesticides

 One of the most common problems in gardens is that plants being attacked by pests.
-First, you should check to see if the plants are getting enough light, nutrients and moisture.
-Instead of reaching for the pesticides, foster natural predators in your garden instead – such as toads, frogs, birds and even bats.
-Often, the best way to fight fire, is with fire.
-Garden centres will most likely sell a range of helpful insects and creepy crawlies that are recognised to be the sworn foe of garden pests like flies, aphids, mealy bugs, and brown garden snails.
+First, you should check to see if the plants are getting enough light, nutrients, and moisture.
+Instead of reaching for the pesticides, foster natural predators in your garden instead – such as toads, frogs, birds, and even bats.
+Often, the best way to fight a fire is with fire.
+Garden centers will most likely sell a range of helpful insects and creepy crawlies that are recognized to be the sworn foe of garden pests like flies, aphids, mealybugs, and brown garden snails.
 Just let these good bugs loose into your garden, and they’ll attack the bad bugs on your behalf.
-Alternatively, you can use sticky traps, or organic sprays that combine the repellent effects of garlic, onion and hot pepper.
-Failing that, you could even raise chickens in your garden – they love eating insects for breakfast, lunch and dinner!
+Alternatively, you can use sticky traps or organic sprays that combine the repellent effects of garlic, onion, and hot pepper.
+Failing that, you could even raise chickens in your garden – they love eating insects for breakfast, lunch, and dinner!